Kong/insomnia-docs/docs/insomnia/migrate-from-designer.md

 * You have Insomnia 2021.7.3 or newer installed already

 {:.alert .alert-warning}
-**Warning**:  We use the same data directory for all versions, so data you attempt to migrate to a newer version may be fully or partially incompatible
+**Warning**: Insomnia Designer uses a separate data directory per version, while Insomnia uses the same data directory per version.
+When attempting to migrate from Insomnia Designer, backup both the Insomnia and Insomnia Designer data directories.
+Backups are especially important when you have to (temporarily) downgrade Insomnia from a previously installed newer version.

 1. Install Insomnia 2021.7.2 via [GitHub releases](https://github.com/Kong/insomnia/releases/tag/core%402021.7.2).
 2. You'll be prompted to migrate from Designer in a pop-up modal.
 Follow the instructions.
 Alternatively, if you missed the modal or delayed the migration, access the migration option through **Preferences** > **General**.
 Find the **Migrate from Designer** section and click the **Show migration flow** button.